joeptacek/dotfiles-setup/README.md

 ## TODO

-- test new install script, as used below (should accept URL arg)
+- test new install script, as used below (should accept URL arg, fail if no arg)
-- update my own dotfiles repo (update README, get rid of install script)

 ## initial setup